adama444/eventflow/README.md

 # EventFlow

-Interactive chatbot for collecting and managing event data, powered by **LangGraph**, **FastAPI**, **PostgreSQL**, and **Google Drive** storage.
+Interactive chatbot for collecting and managing event data, powered by **LangGraph**, **FastAPI**, **PostgreSQL**, **Google Drive** and **Ollama** as the local LLM provider.

 ## 🚀 Overview
 EventFlow is designed to help collect and manage event information (concerts, conferences, workshops, etc.) in a structured way.
 The chatbot interacts with users, stores checkpoints and long-term memory in PostgreSQL, and saves generated files and media in Google Drive.
+It uses Ollama to run the local LLM for processing conversations.

 ## 🛠 Tech Stack
 - [LangGraph](https://github.com/langchain-ai/langgraph) – interactive chatbot workflows
 - [FastAPI](https://fastapi.tiangolo.com/) – API framework
 - PostgreSQL – memory & checkpoints
 - Google Drive API – media & file storage
+- Ollama – local LLM provider

 ## 💾 Conversation Memory (Checkpointing)
 The chatbot supports long-term memory using PostgreSQL.